-BSPH Program Competencies & Degree Requirements
+BSPH Program Degree Requirements

 Competencies define what students should know and be able to do upon completion of the degree program.
 Students in BSPH Program in Health Policy and Management develop the following competencies:

-Knowledge of the U.S. health system
+Knowledge of the U.S. Health System

-- Examine the organization, financing, management and performance of the U.S. health system
+- Examine the organization, financing, management, and performance of the U.S. health system

 - Discuss the politics of public health and health policy in the U.S.